ashusevim/Notes/Why to Use Gitignore File.md

-# Why to use .gitignore file?
+# Why to Use .gitignore File?

 When you make commits in a git repository, you choose which files to stage and commit by using **git add FILENAME** and then **git commit**.
 But what if there are some files that you never want to commit?
 It's too easy to accidentally commit them (especially if you use **git add .** to stage all files in the current directory).
 That's where a **.gitignore** file comes in handy.
 It lets Git know that it should ignore certain files and not track them.